bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 readings or files</b>.</p>

 <p>If you run into any issues during this course, <b>learner support</b> is
 available to all Coursera students.
-The link for Coursera's Learner support is included below.
+The link for Coursera&apos;s Learner support is included below.
 The <a href="https://learner.coursera.help/hc/en-us" target="_blank" rel="noopener noreferrer">
 Help Center/Learner Support</a> includes topics such as account setup, payments, enrollment questions, and troubleshooting common problems.</p>